connectedbydata/connectedbydata.org/_problems/impact.md

         icon: noun-commute.png
         text: We could improve<br>**transport infrastructure** -
-    heading: We do not agree with the way services use data – we are **resigned** to it
+    heading: We do not agree with the way services use data – we are simply **resigned** to it
     references:
       - poll-targeted-ads-justified
       - digital-resignation